Project graphic: a square frame in red, one side is at an angle to suggest an opening

 Right now:

-The Blue Description Project premiered on February 15th 2024 at SAIC as part of the Conversations at the Edge series.
-The next presentations will take place at BFI, London (March 8th), MIT List Visual Arts Centre, Boston (March 14th) and Personal Space Gallery, California (April 7th), with news of further presentations to follow soon.
+The Blue Description Project premiered on February 15th 2024 (with ASL interpretation) at SAIC as part of the Conversations at the Edge series.
+Since then, it has been presented at BFI, London (with BSL, March 8th), MIT List Visual Arts Centre, Boston (March 14th) Personal Space Gallery, California (April 7th), Irish Film Institute, Dublin (with ISL June 5th), Triskel Arts Centre, Cork (June 6th), Bonington Gallery, Nottingham (with BSL, June 13th).
+The next presentation will be at the Whitney Museum of American Art, New York (with ASL, July 17th).

 Recently: